-This Thanksgiving, Coach E. is giving you something to be thankful for: 5 not-so-obvious tips for surviving Thanksgiving.
+This Thanksgiving, we're giving you something to be thankful for: 5 not-so-obvious tips for surviving Thanksgiving.

 Fuel Up Beforehand

 Many people skip breakfast and lunch on Thanksgiving day in order to “save calories” for the big binge.
 While it sounds counterintuitive, eating smartly beforehand will prevent you from overeating later.
 So what exactly does smart eating mean?
 Just like any other day, an ideal meal or snack includes a combo of complex carbohydrates, protein and healthy fats.
 Since you’ll probably be busy enough in the kitchen already, opt for easy snacks like an apple and nut butter, a green smoothie or chia seed pudding.
 When you have a stomach full of fiber and protein, eating an entire block of cheese during appetizer hour might not sound as tempting 😉

 Let’s not kid ourselves -- even with the best of intentions, weight loss during the holidays is not realistic.
 From Thanksgiving to New Year’s, make it your motto to ‘maintain, not gain.’
 This means you can enjoy a piece of pie or a serving of mashed potatoes but should be conscious of portion sizes.
 Fill your plate with as many veggies as you can (marshmallow topped sweet potatoes don’t really count…) along with small servings (about ½ a cup) of some of the more decadent sides.

 Red > White